 1. Add chicken chunks to a bowl.
 Season with a little salt and pepper and toss with flour.

-2. Coat a large nonstick pan with cooking spray.
-Add chicken, brown on all sides, about 5 minutes.
+2. Coat a large, nonstick pan with cooking spray.
+Add chicken, brown on all sides, for about 5 minutes.
 Transfer to a plate and set aside.

-4. Add wine and broth and deglaze the pan.
-Continue to simmer for about 8 minutes until reduced by half.
+4. Add wine and broth and deglaze pan.
+Continue to simmer for about 8 minutes until liquid is reduced by half.
 Add thyme sprigs and chicken.
 Simmer for 5 minutes.

 Makes 4 servings (about 1½ cups for each serving)

 No need to use an expensive bottle of white wine for this dish.
 I usually buy a very inexpensive wine such as Trader Joe’s Charles Shaw wine.
-Known as the Two Buck Chuck!
+It’s known as the Two Buck Chuck!

-Serve this dish over ½ cup of mashed potatoes:
+Serve this dish over ½ cup of mashed potatoes.
+Try my